 N.S.
 Madhu Sudhan Gupta, Technical Manager.

-As part of performance environment set up, one decision that constantly needs made as part of environment set up is , How many load generators are required.
+As part of the performance environment set up, one decision that constantly needs to be made is to decide “how many load generators are required”.

-One should understand the importance of performance environment setup not just a point and run, but it involves getting the budget approval, setting up the firewall, getting the required software installed if any, allocation of vusers, updating of test data files etc….and at any point of time if shortfall of a load generator machine then, one need to go through all the above mentioned process may be during the critical phase of application delivery.
-Hence it’s really important calculate No. of LG(s) required.
+One should understand the importance of performance environment setup; not just a point and run, but it involves getting the budget approval, setting up the firewall, getting the required software installed if any, allocation of Vusers, updating of test data files etc….and at any point of time if shortfall of a load generator machine then, one needs to go through all the above mentioned processes during the critical phase of application delivery.
+Hence it’s really important to calculate no. of load generators required.

-Since most of the applications are moving towards cloud, there is a significant cost involved for spinning up of every new machine/instance in cloud and it’s always wise to for a methodical approach ,to calculate number of users/load generator, you must first identify a single Vuser footprint as follows:
+Since most of the applications are moving towards the cloud, there is a significant cost involved for spinning up every new machine/instance in the cloud and it’s always wise to have a methodical approach.
+To calculate the number of users/load generator, you must first identify a single Vuser footprint as follows: